Professor Kadia specializes in the social and cultural history of twentieth-century Japan and East Asia.

 Professor Kadia teaches courses on Japanese history, focusing on the modern and postwar periods.
 Some of the courses she offers include: "Introduction to Japanese History," "Postwar Japan Since 1945," "Militarism in Japanese History," and "Japanese Diasporas in Asia and the Americas."
 At the graduate level, she teaches seminars on East Asia and the global history of race.

 Professor Kadia received her Ph.D. from the University of California at Berkeley in 2009.
 Her first book, Moral Nation: Modern Japan and Narcotics in Global History (University of California Press, 2014), won the Eugene V. Kayden Book Award.
 Her second book, Into the Field: Human Scientists of Transwar Japan, was published by Stanford University Press in Fall 2019.
 Her new book project explores the global history of sleep as a sociocultural practice.
 In recent years, Dr. Kadia has held fellowships from the Institute for Advanced Study, the ACLS, and Harvard University.
-Her work has appeared in the Journal for Asian Studies, Comparative Studies in Society and History, Monumenta Nipponica, the Journal of Japanese Studies, and other journals.
+Her work has appeared in the Journal for Asian Studies, Comparative Studies in Society and History, Monumenta Nipponica, the Journal of Japanese Studies, Modern Asian Studies, and other journals.

 Professor Kadia is accepting both M.A. and Ph.D. students.